BerkeTozkoparam/unet-segmentation-demo/README.md

 Visualization Tools: Functions to overlay predicted masks onto original images for qualitative analysis.

 Model Architecture
 The U-Net design is centered around a "contracting" path to capture context and a "symmetric expanding" path to enable precise localization.
-This is achieved through the following stages:
+This structure consists of the following stages:

 Encoder (Downsampling): Sequential convolution and max-pooling layers that reduce spatial dimensions while increasing feature depth.